danae1968/RandList/README.md

 Remove the randomization.m, the getDrugs.m script and the getDrugsF.m scripts from the P drive and store them in a safe directory of your computer.
 Very important that they are not lost.

 # Step 4
-Run getDrugsF.p to see if it works!
+Run getDrugsF.p to see if it works! (in P:\3024005.02\TestingDay\MedicationPreparation)